sosy-lab/cpachecker/README.txt

    Note that not all of these files will be available for all configurations.
    Also some of these files are only produced if an error is found (or vice-versa).
    CPAchecker will overwrite files in this directory!
-   These files may be used to generate a report that can be viewed in a browser.
+   A graphical report which can be viewed in a browser can be generated from these files by running scripts/report-generator.py
-   Cf. BuildReport.txt for this.
+   (Cf. doc/BuildReport.txt).